-In the wake of Christmas or “birthday month” in September (when three of our girls celebrate their birthdays in a span of three weeks), I always find myself wondering if I’m ever going to get the toys organized and put away.
-With two aunts, three sets of grandparents and several sets of great grandparents and great aunts & uncles, they are showered with gifts.
+In the wake of Christmas or “birthday month” in September (when three of our girls celebrate their birthdays in three weeks), I wonder if I’m ever going to get around to organizing and decluttering the toys and putting them away.
+They are showered with gifts from two aunts, three sets of grandparents, and several sets of great grandparents and great aunts & uncles.

-We work really hard to limit the number of gifts they receive, but new toys are a fact of life and so organizing and decluttering their toys is also a fact of life.
+We work really hard to limit the number of gifts they receive, but new toys are a fact of life, so organizing and decluttering their toys is also a fact of life.

 If you struggle with toy organization, here are my best tips for getting organized and keeping the toy chaos under control: